 - Mediterranean Diet – This is more of an eating pattern than a diet.
 It is highly sustainable and focuses on healthy fats, whole grains, reduced red meat, and heavy fruits and vegetable consumption.
 This eating pattern may be a great option for improved overall health.*

 - Candida Diet – This diet is designed to reduce the amount of refined carbohydrates, sugar, and inflammatory foods you consume to increase gut health and may reduce Candida overgrowth.
 While this diet isn’t necessarily for weight loss, it has some principles that can lead to weight loss along with other areas of improved health.*

 - Whole 30 – This is an elimination diet that requires dieters to remove all allergens or potential food allergens from their diet for 30 days and then slowly reintroduce.
 Again, this diet isn’t designed for weight loss, but to determine any food sensitivities.
 However, food sensitivities that go unaddressed can lead to inflammation and weight gain in the body, along with other health concerns.*

 Foods that provide vitamin D include: fatty fish, like tuna, mackerel and salmon.

 The essential vitamin for women

-It is best to follow a balanced diet that focuses on whole foods like fruits and vegetables, whole grains, lean and plant-based proteins, and low-fat dairy if necessary.
-Diets don’t have to be difficult as long as you are educating yourself through reputable sources.
-Remember, weight loss isn’t the overall goal your lasting health is what is important.
+It is best to follow a balanced diet that focuses on whole foods like fruits and vegetables, whole grains, lean and plant-based proteins, and low-fat dairy if necessary.* Diets don’t have to be difficult as long as you are educating yourself through reputable sources.
+Remember, weight loss isn’t the overall goal, your lasting health is what should be most important.